steffenmueller4/steffenmueller4.github.io/_posts/2021-03-26-thoughts-on-organization-and-architecture.md

 Last but not least, germane is the cognitive load which stems from the business problem that we are trying to solve.
 It can be considered as the domain focus in software engineering {% cite Skelton2019a %}.

-TODO: Goal of team's cognitive load setup: Limit the size of software services/products to the cognitive load that the team can handle
+...TODO: Goal of team's cognitive load setup: Limit the size of software services/products to the cognitive load that the team can handle

 They consider basics and principles stemming from newer experiences and knowledge of the DevOps movement and modern software engineering management approaches.
 Examples: